An Inverse Almost Periodic Problem for a Semilinear Strongly Damped Wave Equation: Introduction

 \end{thm}

-In Subsection \ref{remarks} we present several comments on the problem and discuss possible generalizations.
-Subsection \ref{motivation} is devoted to the motivation for this line of research, with particular emphasis on direct and inverse problems in the context of periodic and almost periodic solutions.
-It also contains a literature review and discusses relevant applications.
-The proof of the main Theorem \ref{main} is given in Section \ref{proof}.
-More precisely, Subsection \ref{equivalent} provides an equivalent formulation of the inverse problem as a direct boundary value problem.
-Subsection~\ref{proof_bounded} is concerned with bounded weak solvability, while Subsections~\ref{ap} and \ref{per} establish the existence and uniqueness of weak almost periodic and periodic solutions.
+The paper is organized as follows.
+In Subsection \ref{remarks}, we comment on the problem and discuss possible generalizations.
+Subsection \ref{motivation} is devoted to the motivation for this line of research and to a literature review, with particular emphasis on direct and inverse problems in the context of periodic and almost periodic solutions.

+The proof of the main result (Theorem \ref{main}) is given in Section \ref{proof}.
+More precisely, Subsection \ref{equivalent} reformulates the inverse problem as an equivalent direct boundary value problem.
+Subsection \ref{proof_bounded} establishes bounded strong solvability, while Subsections \ref{ap} and \ref{per} prove the existence and uniqueness of strong almost periodic and periodic solutions, respectively.

+Finally, Section \ref{extensions} presents further extensions of our results to inverse problems in bounded and unbounded domains of $Q$, illustrating the generality of the proposed approach.